×

 LDL-C Icon

-of ASCVD patients
+of very high risk ASCVD patients

 LDL-C Icon

-of ASCVD patients
+of very high risk ASCVD patients

 If we are not reaching the recommended [LDL-C level] and we have already reached maximum statin therapy, we’ll go ahead and consider an introduction to Repatha®.